TylerDdao/PointSale/README.md

 ## Programming Language
 PointSale is made by C++.
 The graphic is made by an open source C/C++ library [RayLib](https://www.raylib.com/).

-## Further updates
+## Future updates
-- Taxable item and non taxable item
+- Taxable items and non taxable items
 - Add more fees (if needed) to a sale
 - Create more department for employees